AIDASoft/podio/doc/storage_details.md

 - The schema version of all stored collections
 - Which collections are stored as subset collections

-Here the `TTree` based and `RNTuple` based backends differ slighlty in the way these data are stored exactly.
-The `TTree` based backend stores the data in a slightly more structued way, taking advantage of ROOTs capabilities to stream out more complex object, e.g. the `podio::CollectionIDTable` is streamed as a whole.
+Here the `TTree` based and `RNTuple` based backends differ slightly in the way these data are stored exactly.
+The `TTree` based backend stores the data in a slightly more structured way, taking advantage of ROOTs capabilities to stream out more complex object, e.g. the `podio::CollectionIDTable` is streamed as a whole.
 The `RNTuple` based backend on the other hand, destructures the information into separate fields that run in parallel.